 Discover Bank, Member FDIC

-While the absence of a monthly fee is a key CD benefit, it’s important to remember that some other CD fees do exist.
+While the absence of a monthly fee is a key CD benefit, it’s important to remember that there could be other costs associated with a certificate of deposit.
 One example is the early withdrawal penalty (remember this?).
-Should you take your money out of the account before its maturity date, the bank may impose a fee, or penalty, which could negatively impact your interest or principal.
+Should you take your money out of the account before its maturity date, the bank may impose a penalty, which could negatively impact your interest or principal.

 While CDs currently offer a leaner interest rate compared to robust rates of cycles past, don’t be discouraged.
 The benefits of a certificate of deposit are many, including safety, low-to-no fees and, in some cases, flexible maturity dates.
 These CD benefits can provide invaluable peace of mind when it comes to your money.
 And, Joyce says, sometimes the potential gains in an uncertain market don’t outweigh the need for a financial product like a CD that provides reliable growth.